andredesousa/kubernetes-best-practices/README.md

 Configure alerts to quickly get notified when the values exceed the expected thresholds.
 Use meaningful dashboards to explore the evolution of metrics and correlate with changes in other metrics and events happening in your system.

+## Externalise all configurations

+Configurations should be maintained outside the application code.
+This has several benefits.
+First, changing the configuration does not require recompiling the application.
+Second, the configuration can be updated when the application is running.
+Third, the same code can be used in different environments.
+In Kubernetes, the configuration can be saved in ConfigMaps, which can then be mounted into containers as volumes are passed in as environment variables.
+Save only non-sensitive configuration in ConfigMaps.
+For sensitive information (such as credentials), use the Secret resource.

 ## Lint manifest files

 Use a linter to avoid common mistakes and establish best practice guidelines that engineers can follow in an automated way.
 [KubeLinter](https://github.com/stackrox/kube-linter) and [Kubeval](https://github.com/instrumenta/kubeval/) can be used to parse Kubernetes YAML files and Helm charts, and are often used locally as part of a development workflow as well as in CI pipelines.
 You can supplement this analysis with vulnerability scanning.
 [kubeaudit](https://github.com/Shopify/kubeaudit) can be used to audit a manifest file before the manifest resources are deployed to the cluster.

+## Be proactive using Policy-as-Code

+You can take advantage of policy-as-code tools to scan configuration data and check if it conforms to the codified policies.
+[Kyverno](https://kyverno.io/) is a policy engine designed for Kubernetes.
+Kyverno allows cluster administrators to manage environment specific configurations independently of workload configurations and enforce configuration best practices for their clusters.
+Alternatively, you can use other tools like [Terrascan](https://runterrascan.io/) to scan configurations and flag any non-compliance for Infrastructure as Code.

+## Prefer stateless applications

+In general, stateless apps are easier to manage than stateful apps.
+With a stateless backend, development teams can make sure there aren't long-running connections that make scaling more challenging.
+Using stateless also enables developers to deploy applications more efficiently with zero downtime.
+Stateless applications make it easier to migrate and scale as and when required according to business needs.
+Ensure a smooth user experience by preserving the cluster for differentiated services and storing data separately.

+## Avoid databases on Kubernetes

+Databases require high input and output (I/O) throughput, which means that they need to rapidly read and write vast amounts of data to storage volumes.
+This means that databases can conflict with other applications when reading and writing to storage and experience performance bottlenecks.
+Kubernetes is ideal for hosting stateless applications that can scale horizontally via replication.
+Database workloads don't fit that workload profile and are a poor candidate as a Kubernetes workload.
+Dedicated virtual machines or managed database services offered by public cloud providers are the best solutions for delivering a database service.

 ## Use a version control system